McIntyre-Lab/mcscript/doc/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to McIntyre Python Scripts's documentation!
+McIntyre Python Scripts's documentation.
 ===================================================
+This is basic documentation of the McIntyre Lab python scripts.

 Contents:

 .. toctree::
    :maxdepth: 2

+   mclib

 Indices and tables